Agricultural Development Act

 Article 46

-Joint supply and distribution, transportation and distribution, direct supply for factories or exports by farmers or farmers' organizations shall be deemed the first transaction on the wholesale market and shall be entitled to the exemption of stamp duties and business taxes pursuant to the applicable tax laws.
+Co-operative supply and marketing, direct supply for factories or exports by farmers or farmers' organizations shall be deemed the first transaction on the wholesale market and shall be entitled to the exemption of stamp duties and business taxes pursuant to the applicable tax laws.

 Article 47